Anchorage, Alaska 3:55 AM July 1, 2012

 But through those early experiences I developed a profound appreciation for the natural world, for physical activity and cooperation with others.
 I grew up and in the fullness of time I became a leader.
 Picking up a few new skills here and there I worked to encourage others to travel safely and comfortably through wild places.
 As a guide in my 20s I helped a few people to find within themselves the strength to continue through difficult circumstance, to achieve their goals and reap the benefits of a spectacular view from the summit.
 For me the mountains where just a metaphor to define a journey of one’s destiny not over land but through the human heart and mind.

 So in my profession today as an adventure writer arriving here in Alaska was really only a matter of time.
-It was seems that I am duty bound to encourage people to step beyond their comfort zone and press their luck to do what every rational thought says they shouldn’t but never once tells them why.
+It would seems that I am duty bound to encourage people to step beyond their comfort zone and press their luck to do what every rational thought says they shouldn’t but never once tells them why.
 Now in my 40s it’s been several years since I’ve spent an extended period in the mountains, but over the next two weeks I’ll travel with National Outdoor Leadership School to refresh my skills in travel over rock and ice and likely pick up more than a few new tricks.
 Next year a small group plans to put the first majority African-American team on the summit of Denali and I intend to go along with them.

 It’s like I’m that fat kid again, desperately afraid of missing out.
 Not as fit as I once was but hopefully less obnoxious I aim to be a productive member of our team.
 But motivated now with new purpose I’m climbing again not because I have a special love for the mountains, but because I have something to prove.
 Our intension is to demonstrate that anyone with the inclination and willingness to try can have a place for themselves in the outdoors.
 Though every rational thought says you can’t or shouldn’t it’s my belief that we can all overcome these fears, doubts and apprehensions to ascend to the heights of our ambition and become leaders for others to follow.